Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 As one of the world’s heaviest users of the Internet, Canadians have embraced electronic commerce amid a major disruption in retail channels.
-In fact, in 2018 there was 19.8 million eCommerce users in Canada and there is expected to be an additional 5.21 million users shopping online by 2021.
+In 2021 there were over 27 million eCommerce users in Canada, accounting for 72.5% of the Canadian population and is expected to grow to 77.6% in 2025.
 Increased online shoppers means that retail eCommerce sales in Canada continues to climb, both in real terms and as a proportion of total retail.
-According to Statistics Canada, in the first two months of 2019, retail eCommerce sales accounted for U.S. $2.2 billion.
-It is estimated that retail eCommerce sales will total U.S. $47.9 billion by 2020.
+According to Statistics Canada, eCommerce retail trade sales in Canada amounted to an all-time high of US$3.82 billion in December 2020, surpassing the boost recorded in May 2020 (US$3.2 billion) due to the coronavirus pandemic lockdown measures.
+In the first five months of 2021, retail eCommerce sales accounted for US $15.1 billion.
+It is estimated that retail eCommerce sales will total US$40.3 billion by 2025.
+Retailers are investing in digital platforms to reach consumers dispersed over a vast land mass while responding to competition from global e-tailors such as Amazon Canada.
+Fashion is currently the leading product category, followed by Electronics and Media.
+59% of Canadian shoppers use credit cards when shopping online and a further 20% use PayPal.
+Ewallets are steadily increasing and estimated to account for 27% of online payments by 2025.

 Canadian consumers increasingly rely upon the Internet to place orders.
 For the past decade, Internet consumer sales have risen at a far higher rate than traditional retail sales.
 Most Canadian retail firms have adopted wireless technologies and internet-based systems to improve business-to-business and business-to-consumer relations.
 Manufacturing firms and government organizations are also increasingly likely to use the Internet for purchases, especially for small routine orders.
 Although approximately 88.5% of all Canadians have access to stable internet service, the users primarily live in the more urban areas of the country.
 Internet access provides a crucial link to the rest of the world for residents in remote communities in Canada’s north, but delivering high-speed services remains costly and difficult.